 - Unpaid case-related medical bills are paid.
-Or, if someone other than a governmental agency or insurance company paid the child's medical bills in relation the to the case, such as the parent, then this person ins reimbursed out of settlement.
+Or, if someone other than a governmental agency or insurance company paid the child’s medical bills in relation to the case, such as the parent, then this person is reimbursed out of the settlement.

 - The minor child gets what is left after all of the above are paid as compensation for his/her non-economic damages, which includes pain, suffering and inconvenience.

 Who receives the child’s money?
 The child should receive money for his/her non-economic damages.
 Clark Law & Associates, LLC follows all legal requirements for distribution of a minor’s funds under Oregon law.
 The applicable statue for Oregon law is ORS 125.
 The purpose of the statute is to require that the funds be protected until the minor child’s 18th birthday.

 What is the statute of limitations for an Oregon child personal injury claim?